 Located right on the beach, just off the Gulf of Nicoya, Isla Chiquita is accessed from the port of Puntarenas by taking a 75-minute public ferry journey over to Paquera.
 You'll then be picked up and taken to Isla Chiquita by motorboat.

 Breakfast is served buffet-style with a wide range of options, from continental and American dishes to Costa Rican specialties.
 The lodge has two restaurants: Donde Tía Nora is a waterfront restaurant that offers daily caught fish and seafood in addition to a variety of international and Costa Rican dishes, while Harry’s bar is situated in the main lobby area, serving drinks and light snacks.

 Facilities and activities

-The lodge is surrounded by a protected area of forest where you can take a bioluminescence night tour (kayaking on water that glows turquoise thanks to the plankton within it), stand up paddle boarding, kayaking and snorkelling tours, artisanal fishing, sunset cruises, island hopping around the gulf and a guided nature walk in the nearby Curu Wildlife Reserve.
+The lodge is surrounded by a protected area of forest where you can take a bioluminescence night tour (kayaking on water that glows turquoise thanks to the plankton within it), stand up paddle boarding, kayaking and snorkeling tours, artisanal fishing, sunset cruises, island-hopping around the gulf and a guided nature walk in the nearby Curu Wildlife Reserve.
 Guests also have complimentary use of kayaks and stand-up paddle boards to explore the surrounding areas independently.